laurenra7/jersey-spring-hibernate/README.md

 ### Deploy it

-For example, for a Tomcat 7 servlet container, copy **target/jersey-spring-hibernate.war** to the Tomcat **webapp** directory where it should unpackage and deploy it.
+For example, for a Tomcat 7 servlet container, copy **target/jersey-spring-hibernate.war** to the Tomcat **webapp** directory where it should automatically unpackage and deploy.

 ### Endpoints